monetamio/docs/en/changes/README.md

 Blockstrap Change Log
 =====================

 This page should contain all the relevant changes made to the entire Blockstrap stack.
-It is ordered chronologically...
+It should be in reverse chronological order...

 -----------------